Rave: 1980s and 1990s: outdoor raves and the Sydney scene

 Rave parties began in Australia as early as the 1980s and continued well into the late 1990s.
 They were mobilised versions of the 'warehouse parties', across Britain.
 Similar to the United States and Britain, raves in Australia were unlicensed and held in spaces normally used for industrial and manufacturing purposes, such as warehouses, factories and carpet showrooms.
 In addition, suburban locations were also used: basketball gymnasiums, train stations and even circus tents were all common venues.
 In Sydney, common areas used for outdoor events included Sydney Park, a reclaimed garbage dump in the inner south west of the city, Cataract Park and various other natural, unused locations and bush lands.
 The raves placed a heavy emphasis on the connection between humans and the natural environment, thus many raves in Sydney were held outdoors, notably the 'Happy Valley' parties (1991–1994), 'Ecology' (1992) and 'Field of Dreams 4' (6 July 1996).
 The mid-late 1990s saw a slight decline in rave attendance, attributed to the death of Anna Wood at a licensed inner-city Sydney venue, which was hosting a rave party known as "Apache".
 Wood had taken ecstasy and died in hospital a few days later, leading to extensive media exposure on the correlation of drug culture and its links to the rave scene in Australia.

 2000s–present

 The tradition continued in Melbourne, with 'Earthcore' parties.
 Raves also became less underground as they were in the 1990s, and many were held at licensed venues well into the 2000s.
 Despite this, rave parties of 1990s size became less common.
 Nonetheless, the rave scene in Australia experienced a resurgence during the 2010s.
 During this period the resurfacing of the "Melbourne Shuffle", a Melbourne club/rave dance style, became a YouTube trend and videos were uploaded.
 The rave subculture in Melbourne was strengthened with the opening of clubs such as Bass Station and Hard Candy and the rise of free party groups such as Melbourne Underground.
 In Melbourne, warehouse squat party and outdoor raves were frequently held throughout the 2010s, with attendance occasionally entering the thousands.

+China

+Underground raves and rave subcultures exist within Chinese cities such as Shanghai and Shenzhen, although the government has cracked down on clubs in the past as part of anti-drug campaigns.